 Pueblo County Local Emergency Planning Committee

-The LEPC (Local Emergency Planning Committee) is a program implemented by the CEPC (Colorado Emergency Planning Commission) and federally by the EPA (Environmental Protection Agency) and is designed to emphasize local awareness and planning to ensure that all businesses and organizations which store hazardous materials have emergency plans to assist emergency responders in the safe handling of material spills on their property.
+The LEPC (Local Emergency Planning Committee) is a program implemented by the CEPC (Colorado Emergency Planning Commission) and federally by the EPA (Environmental Protection Agency).
+It is designed to emphasize local awareness and planning to ensure that all businesses and organizations that store hazardous materials have emergency plans to assist emergency responders in safely handling material spills on their property.

 BUSINESS AND INDUSTRY ROLE

-Under the Emergency Planning and Community Right-to-Know Act (EPCRA), facilities which deal with hazardous materials that meet or exceed certain threshold amounts are required by federal law to submit documentation of said materials on an annual basis.
-This documentation is now required to be submitted electronically through the submission program “TIER II submit”.
+Under the Emergency Planning and Community Right-to-Know Act (EPCRA), facilities that deal with hazardous materials that meet or exceed certain threshold amounts are required by federal law to submit documentation of said materials annually.
+This documentation must now be submitted electronically through the submission program “TIER II submit.”
 This program is free and available online.

-To obtain the Tier II submission program and for reporting requirements and procedures for this state or click here.
+To obtain Colorado's Tier II submission program and reporting requirements or procedures, please click on this link. click here.

-For further information on submitting material documentation and for information on learning if you have hazardous materials that exceed the threshold amount required by law to report, call 719-583-6203 or click here.
+For further information on submitting material documentation and learning if you have hazardous materials that exceed the threshold amount required by law to report, call 719-583-6203 or click here.